KevinMusgrave/pytorch-adapt/README.md

  </a>
 </p>

-## What does it do?
+## Why use PyTorch Adapt?
-PyTorch Adapt provides tools for **domain adaptation**.
-This is a type of machine learning algorithm used for repurposing existing models to work in new domains.
+PyTorch Adapt provides tools for **domain adaptation**, a type of machine learning algorithm that repurposes existing models to work in new domains.
+This library is:

-## Benefits
 ### 1. **Fully featured**
 Build a complete train/val domain adaptation pipeline in a few lines of code.
 ### 2. **Modular**